AwsAyyash/leetCode/README.md

-Hello from the project task for this summer training.
-This is the first version!
+Hello from leetCode project that I put my solutions for the problems that I solve This is the first version!